|

 support.

-Have you considered getting someone to help you out with the coding
+Have you considered getting someone to help you

 or do you work on it with your brothers who are also working on SkinED